Structure of the Italian Army: Logistic Support Command

-Each medical battalion fields one command and logistic support company, one medical company with a field hospital, and one medical evacuations company.
+Each medical unit fields one command and logistic support company, one medical company with a field hospital, and one medical evacuations company.

-Training, Specialization and Doctrine Command
+Army Training, Specialization and Doctrine Command

-The Training, Specialization and Doctrine Command (Comando per la Formazione, Specializzazione e Dottrina dell'Esercito, abbreviation: COMFORDOT) in Rome trains the army's troops and develops the army's doctrine and education policies.
+The Army Training, Specialization and Doctrine Command (Comando per la Formazione, Specializzazione e Dottrina dell'Esercito, abbreviation: COMFORDOT) in Rome trains the army's troops and develops the army's doctrine and education policies.
+The command is commanded by a three-star general (OF-8).